 This was a major concern raised by a great many commenters.
-Tribal commenters acknowledged that while there have been significant improvements in federal agency consultation with Indian tribes in the Obama Administration, consultation challenges remain.
+Tribal commenters acknowledged that while there were significant improvements in federal agency consultation with Indian tribes in recent years, consultation challenges remain.

-Tribal commenters complained about the practice of federal agency delegation of consultation to nonfederal entities and failure to enter the process when problems arise.
-This practice denies Indian tribes of their rights as sovereign entities to government-to-government consultation and gives too much authority to applicants who have an inherent interest to proceed with projects they propose.
+Tribal commenters complained about the practice of federal agency delegation of consultation to non-federal entities and failure of agencies to enter the process when problems arise.
+Tribal commenters explained that this practice denies Indian tribes of their rights as sovereign entities to government-to-government consultation and gives too much authority to applicants who have an inherent interest to proceed with projects they propose.

-Indian tribes continue to believe that true, meaningful consultation only takes place in face-to-face meetings on tribal lands between federal agency decision makers and tribal leadership.
-Consultation is also not a "one size fits all" exercise nor is it simply sending a letter.
-If the federal agency does not get a response, there should be follow up with phone calls and emails.
-Federal agencies should also not assume that when a tribe does not respond, there is no interest or that the tribe consents to the proposed action.
+Tribal commenters noted that they continue to believe true, meaningful consultation only takes place in face-to-face meetings on tribal lands between federal agency decision makers and tribal leadership.
+Further, consultation is also not a "one size fits all" exercise nor is it simply sending a letter.
+One commenter explained that if the federal agency does not get a response, it should follow up with phone calls and emails.
+Additionally, federal agencies should not assume that, when a tribe does not respond, there is no interest or that the tribe consents to the proposed action.
 A few tribal commenters explained that they do not have the funding or resources to participate in all consultations.

-Tribal commenters clarified that, in order for consultation to be meaningful, Indian tribes must have decision-making authority as well.
+Many tribal commenters asserted that, in order for consultation to be meaningful, Indian tribes must have decision-making authority.
 The majority of commenters, in fact, called for "free, prior, and informed consent," a central tenet of the United Nations Declaration on the Rights of Indigenous Peoples.
-Many tribal commenters felt that unless federal agencies are willing to reject project proposals based on tribal objections, tribal input is essentially meaningless.
-Some commenters felt that, at the least, the goal of consultation should be consensus and that federal agencies should use their discretionary authority to deny projects that will impact significant tribal resources.
+Many tribal commenters felt that unless federal agencies are willing to reject proposals based on tribal objections, tribal input is essentially meaningless.
+Some commenters felt that, at the least, the goal of consultation should be consensus, and that federal agencies should use their discretionary authority to deny projects that will impact significant tribal resources.

-Many commenters noted that Indian tribes need to be consulted much earlier in federal decision making, before critical decisions are made that preclude options for avoiding impacts to resources tribes are concerned about.
-They also noted that they need to be consulted on all projects that might affect them and to be informed of federal agency decisions following consultation.
+Many commenters noted that Indian tribes need to be consulted much earlier in federal decision making, before critical decisions are made that preclude consideration of options for avoiding impacts to resources tribes are concerned about.
+They also noted that they need to be consulted on all projects that might affect them and to be informed of federal agency decisions following conclusion of the consultation process.